canright/canright-cli/README.md

 #### Notes:

-The main canright dns and server modules demonstrates usage.
+The canright dns and server modules demonstrates usage.

-Here, the server.js implements a minimum express web server that:
+Here, the sample server.js implements a minimum express web server.

+To add this module to your server:

-1. requires the CLI module.
+1. require the CLI module.
-2. streams the logger (morgan) to cli.log rather than directly to the console.
+2. stream the logger (here, morgan) to cli.log rather than directly to the console.

 The CLI module buffers, queues and allows you to manage the flow of event logs while the CLI is active.